Indigenous scholar speaker Series Colloquium, March 25, 2026

 Dr. Vicky Lomay | Tsinajini Psychology Services, PLLC

 The events are offered free.
-If you would like to make a donation in appreciation of the events and other materials that will be proviced after the event, you may wish to consider some of the following options:
+If you would like to make a donation in appreciation of the events and other materials that will be provided after the event, you may wish to consider some of the following options:

 ABOUT THE EVENT

-The colloquium will take place:
+The public talk/colloquium will take place:

-May 25th, 2026: 1:30-2:45
+March 25th, 2026: 1:30-2:45

-The small group meeting will take place:
+The small group meeting (by invitation only) will take place:

-May 25th, 2026: 2:45-3:30
+March 25th, 2026: 2:45-3:30

 Abstract for the main colloquium: